DaftMobile/ReduKt/redukt-data/README.md

 job.cancel()
 ```

+Cancellation results
-Cancellation results in `DataSourceAction(DataSources.FetchBook, DataSourcePayload.Failure("book-1", cancellationException))`.
+in `DataSourceAction(DataSources.FetchBook, DataSourcePayload.Failure("book-1", cancellationException))`.

 ### Handling responses

 All events related to data sources are represented by `DataSourceAction`.
 Every action contains a `DataSourceKey` and a `DataSourcePayload`.
 Payload has 3 variants:

 * `DataSourcePayload.Started` - dispatched on start of the call.
 * `DataSourcePayload.Success` - dispatched on successful call.
 * `DataSourcePayload.Failure` - dispatched on failed call.

-The suggested way of handling those events should be done with `createDataSourceReducer`:
+The suggested way to handle these events is to use the `createDataSourceReducer`:

 ```kotlin